Last Updated on 16 January 2026 by Cycloscope

 A weekend in Tallinn

-things to do and interesting attractions to visit in 2 or 3 days in the Estonian capital
+things to do and fascinating attractions to visit in 2 or 3 days in the Estonian capital

 From the Hanseatic League to Soviet times

-Tallinn is not just a historical city, it is a mix of ancient, modern and what remains of the Soviet occupation.
-A unique city worth spending at least 2 or 3 days, Tallinn is a real gem of northern Europe, probably the most beautiful and interesting city in the Baltic Sea.
+Tallinn is not just a historical city; it is a fascinating mix of medieval charm, modern culture, and reminders of its Soviet past.
+A unique city worth spending at least 2–3 days in, Tallinn is one of Northern Europe’s gems and arguably the most beautiful and interesting city in the Baltic region.

-The Old Town of Tallinn, the Estonian capital, is a UNESCO World Heritage Site, its beauty is impressive and is so well preserved that you really feel like you are going back to the days of Hanseatic League.
+The Old Town of Tallinn, a UNESCO World Heritage Site, is remarkably well-preserved, making you feel like you’ve stepped back to the era of the Hanseatic League.

-Among the things not to be missed there are surely the Seaplane Harbor, the Telliskivi Creative City, and Linnahall and many more, here is a list of things to see in Tallinn in 2 or 3 days.
+Among the city’s highlights are the Seaplane Harbour, Telliskivi Creative City, Linnahall, and several other cultural and historical attractions.
+Here’s a guide to the best things to see in Tallinn in 2–3 days.

-During the summer, free local tours of the city are organized by the local students for a couple of hours (but it is good to leave a tip), you can get info from the tourist office.
-There are many organized tours of the city and its surroundings, you can check the offers here.
+During the summer, local students organize free city tours lasting a couple of hours (tips are appreciated).
+You can get information from the tourist office.
+There are many organized tours of the city and its surroundings.

-Tallinn is a relatively small city, to explore it at its best a great option is to rent a bike, it is possible to have advantageous offers here: Tallinn Bike Rentals
+Tallinn is a relatively small city; to explore it at its best, a great option is to rent a bike.

 And why not take a ferry from Tallinn to Helsinki, Finland

-Here our guide about cycling in Finland with itineraries and tips
+Here is our guide about cycling in Finland, with itineraries and tips

 Contents

-Visiting the Estonian capital in a weekend is definitely doable, the city has many attractions but it’s small enough to be explored in such a short time, maybe even including a short day-trip to a nearby point of interest.
+Visiting the Estonian capital on a weekend is definitely doable.
+The city has many attractions, but it’s small enough to be explored in such a short time, perhaps even including a short day trip to a nearby point of interest.

 Tallinn in 2 days itinerary

-• Day 2: Seaplane Harbour Museum, pass by Linhall – Alexandr Nevsky Cathedral
+- Day 2: Seaplane Harbour Museum, pass by Linnahall – Alexander Nevsky Cathedral

 Tallinn in 3 days itinerary

-• Day 2: Seaplane Harbour Museum or Komu Art Museum – pass by Linhall – Alexandr Nevsky Cathedral
+- Day 2: Seaplane Harbour Museum or Kumu Art Museum – pass by Linnahall – Alexander Nevsky Cathedral

 Things to see in Tallinn in 2 or 3 days